aosabook/500lines/sampler/sampler.markdown

 So, if the `rso` variable is not given, then the constructor defaults to using `np.random.multinomial`.
-Otherwise, it uses the multinomial sampler from the `RandomState` object itself.
+Otherwise, it uses the multinomial sampler from the `RandomState` object itself[^rng].

-> *Aside: the functions in `np.random` actually do rely on a random
-> number generator that we can control: NumPy's global random number
+[^rng]: The functions in `np.random` actually do rely on a random number generator that we can control: NumPy's global random number generator.
-> generator.
 You can set the global seed with `np.seed`.
-There's a
-> tradeoff to using the global generator vs. a local `RandomState`
-> object.
-If you use the global generator, then you don't have to pass
-> around a `RandomState` object everywhere.
-However, you also run the
-> risk of depending on some third party code that also uses the global
-> generator without your knowledge.
-If you use a local object, then it
-> is easier to find out whether there is nondeterminism coming from
-> somewhere other than your own code.*
+There's a tradeoff to using the global generator vs. a local `RandomState` object.
+If you use the global generator, then you don't have to pass around a `RandomState` object everywhere.
+However, you also run the risk of depending on some third party code that also uses the global generator without your knowledge.
+If you use a local object, then it is easier to find out whether there is nondeterminism coming from somewhere other than your own code.

 #### What's a Parameter?